MehVahdJukaar/candlelight-idea-plugin/README.md

 This plugin is born out of a fork or [Architectury IDEA plugin](https://github.com/architectury/architectury-idea-plugin).
 It's distributed under the same license.

+## Installation

+You can get this from the **Releases** section here and manually add it to IntelliJ.

 ## Features

 Tested on Intellij 2025.3